mmckechney/SqlBuildManager/README.md

 ## Querying across databases (command line)

-In addition to using Sql Build Manager to perform database updates, you can also run SELECT queries across all of your databases to collect data.
+In addition to using SQL Build Manager to perform database updates, you can also run SELECT queries across all of your databases to collect data.
 In the case of both `threaded` and `batch` a consolidated results file is saved to the location of your choice

 ### Threaded